-A single Casualty Report earns the team up to 25 points, with up to 5 additional bonus points for early reporting (golden window) of vitals and time-critical information.
-In order to receive points, the Casualty Report must be associated with a ground truth casualty based on the reported location, and a minimum of 3 health assessment fields must be non-empty.
+A single Casualty Report initial assessment, comprised of an initial report and any initial supplements, earns the team up to 25 points, with up to 5 additional bonus points for early reporting (golden window) of vitals and time-critical information.
+In order to receive points, the Casualty Report must be associated with a ground truth casualty based on the reported location and minimum of 3 health assessment fields must be non-empty.
+A single Casualty Report reassessment, comprised of an update report, must meet additional criteria depending on whether the initial assessment was correct and the casualty health status changed at report time.
 After meeting these minimum criteria for scoring, the potential points awarded is determined by comparing the submitted health assessment to concurrent ground truth data for each associated casualty.
+For each casualty report, teams are encouraged to include an image, see the ICD for details on format.
+It is expected that casualty images will be required in year 3.